didi/mand-mobile/components/input-item/README.en-US.md

 Input loses focus

 ##### @change(name, value)
-Input value change
+Change the value of input

 ##### @confirm(name, value)
 Input value confirmation, valid only when using a financial numeric keypad or component within a `form` element

 ##### @keyup(name, event)
-key press, trigger only if is-virtual-keyboard is false
+key press, is invoked only if `is-virtual-keyboard` is false

 ##### @keydown(name, event)
-key release, trigger only if is-virtual-keyboard is false
+key release, is invoked only if `is-virtual-keyboard` is false